 You can shoot up to 2K resolution at 30 frames per second with the phone, which produces just the same results as what it does in photos.
 With a steady mode, you’re limited to 1080p at 30 frames per second but is able to maintain better stabilization throughout the recording process.

 The phone configuration, however, clearly limits its performance, as there are instances where the viewfinder gets laggy.
-Photos get post-processed for around 5 seconds after every shot, and the camera UI isn’t even modified to maximize the fact that you can still do 3x zoom and shoot clearly – the on-screen buttons only have up to 2x zoom and you have to hold the magnification selection to show the 3x zoom hidden underneath.
+Photos get post-processed for around 5 seconds after every shot.

 Overall, the camera system focuses on consistency.
 It delivers reliable results for everyday shooting without trying to push beyond its limits.